ByteSizeCode/SwiftUI-Drag-Colors/README.md

 <img src="Demo.gif" width="400" alt="drawing"/>

 Usage:
-Drag to + click on cell after drop to keep color, no click will not keep.
+Drag to cell, then click cell after drop to keep the color there.
+No click will not keep.